RonCG/SimpleBankApp/README.md

 docker cp Database/init-db.sql simplebankapp-db:/init-db.sql
 ```
 ---
-3. Run the intialization script using sqlcmd:
+3. Run the db initialization script using sqlcmd:

 ```
 docker exec -it simplebankapp-db /opt/mssql-tools/bin/sqlcmd -S localhost -U sa -P Aa12345678! -i /init-db.sql
 ```

-*The database password is the same as in the docker-compose file.
+*The database password should the same as in the docker-compose file.

 ---